miong/MakeYourChoices/README.md

 QA  : any quality fix that is not also a bug
 FIX : the commit fix a bug from issues
 STR : the commit concern only the story.
+REL : the commit is a release (Preview or Release) (on release branch)